 - Worked with staff members to acquire logistical details, such as all current locations

-- Coordinated with the project manager to create a robust list of projects by industry
+- Coordinated with the project manager to create a robust list of case-study projects by industry

 - Drafted bios for the leadership team by extracting key information from their resumes

 - Compiled and edited a massive list of key services with detailed information from multiple sources